Alpel99/foamslicer/README.md

 - HOTWIRE_WIDTH: width of the wire/how much is melted in mm
     - used by curve padding
 - WORKPIECE_SIZE: used if dxf files
-    * needs dimension of workpiece for proper offsets
+    - needs dimension of workpiece for proper offsets
 - GCODE_INIT: what commands should the GCODE start with
     - from [diyrcwings](https://www.diyrcwings.com/app/)
 - GCODE_AXIS: names for the gcode axis (might differ)
     - grbl is weird, we use XY, ZA
 - GCODE_G1: whether to use G0 or G1 commands as movement
+- HOTWIRE_WIDTH_FACTOR: factor determined by ratio of cut lengths
+    - experimental

 ## Walkthrough